 Necromunda unfortunately requires a lot of stuff to play, and GW have not done a good job of making it easy for players to access it.
 Originally, players had to buy the boxed set (more on this later!) and then ALL of the Gang War books to have access to all of the rules.
 This, thankfully, has changed.
 Now players can buy Necromunda: The Rulebook and Gangs of the Underhive and have access to the core rules of Necromunda.
-Two supplemental rulebooks have been released as well: The Book of Peril and The Book of Judgement, but neither are necessary for the core game.
+Alternatively, prospective Necromunda players have the option to buy two different starter sets, but more on that later.
+Three supplemental rulebooks have been released, as well as a Goliath-specific gang supplement: The Book of Peril, The Book of Judgement, The Book of Ruin and but neither are necessary for the core game.

 Players do not have to buy the Necromunda boxed game to play Necromunda.
 In fact, the rules in the rulebook that come with the game are obsolete!
 However, the rest of the contents of the box are extremely good value.
 It comes with barricades and doors, counters, dice, two entire gangs, blast markers, and most importantly, Zone Mortalis tiles that cannot be bought individually (more on this later!).